Az8th/-Epitech-Workshop-MakeYourOwnAutocorrect/README.md

 Optimization is key, so we will pre-slice our word only one time rather than for each type of error.

-Make a list of the word separated in two at each index Given the word 'tset', the output of your function should be :
+Make a list of the word separated in two at each index.
+Given the word 'tset', the output of your function should be :
 ```
 [